Skip to content

 Watering planned and/or delivered in partnership with Traditional Owners to support cultural values and uses

-The Taungurung Land and Waters Council may consider using their water entitlement in the King River system to support environmental objectives as part of their goal of healing and caring for Country.
-The Taungurung Land and Waters Council’s allocation has been released from Lake William Hovell four times as an environmental flow in partnership with the North East CMA, Goulburn-Murray Water and the VEWH to provide additional water to the King River and assist in healing Country.
+The Taungurung Land and Waters Council may consider using its 39 ML entitlement in the King River system to support environmental objectives as part of its goal of healing and caring for Country.
+The council’s allocation has been released from Lake William Hovell five times as an environmental flow in partnership with the North East CMA, Goulburn-Murray Water and the VEWH to provide additional water to the King River and assist in healing Country.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.3.1, North East CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.3.1, the North East CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as boating and fishing)